le-mn/minhngocle.github.io/index.md

 ![Image](How can we see.png)

+I am also working on the formation of primordial globula clusters.
+We use the extended Press-Schechter method to trace how primordial globular cluster form and distribute in their dark matter halos.

-I am interested in the nature of _Dark Matter_ and _Dark Energy_ , which are dominant components of the universe: _Dark Energy_ contributes on the expanding of universe and _Dark Matter_ gravitationally interacts with baryonic matter to form the structure we see nowadays.
-Now I am studying dark matter(DM) halos correlation functions, especially the peculiar velocity of DM halos.
-By using peculiar velocity, we can extract information about the mass distribution, growth rate and also the matter density of the universe.
+Alongside to that, I am interested in the nature of _Dark Matter_ and _Dark Energy_ , which are dominant components of the universe: _Dark Energy_ contributes on the expanding of universe and _Dark Matter_ gravitationally interacts with baryonic matter to form the structure we see nowadays.
+I did a small project on calculating dark matter(DM) halos correlation functions, especially the peculiar velocity of DM halos, and wrote my own code to calculate it.

 ## Education